Edward Olivares Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 18th-ranked team ERA among all league pitching staffs (4.34).
+- The Tigers have the 18th-ranked team ERA among all MLB pitching staffs (4.34).

-- The left-hander's last time out came on Friday against the Oakland Athletics, when he threw seven scoreless innings while giving up two hits.
+- The left-hander last pitched on Friday against the Oakland Athletics, when he went seven scoreless innings while giving up two hits.

-- The 26-year-old has put up a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while giving up a batting average of .201 to his opponents.
+- In 14 games this season, the 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.